david880110/Media-Behavior-Trends-Analytics/README.md

 |                 Gen Z                  |     1995     |    2012    |     18 - 24    |

-Our Main Focus of this project is to compare Millennials& Gen Z and other generations' consumer behaviours.
-Becuase Millennials and Gen Z grew up with smart phone and internet as they are aging into a new lifestage as they start to get married settle down, and have families.
-Gen Z are aging from teenagers to young adults, they start graduating from college and getting the first job.
+Our Main Focus of this project is to compare Millennials& Gen Z and other generations' consumer behaviors.
+Becuase Millennials and Gen Z grew up with smartphone and internet as they are aging into a new life stage as they start to get married settle down, and have families.
+Gen Z is aging from teenagers to young adults, and they start graduating from college and getting the first job.

 ![alt text](https://raw.githubusercontent.com/david880110/Media-Behavior-Trends-Analytics/master/images/Geography.png)